 Once the band goes inside, follow that music-makin’ mass!
 (We love their flair and don’t want you to miss a single second of any potential performances.)
 The crowd at this point will be massive.
 Just hold your clear bag close and dive in, pal.
 OR get a season ticket to the brand new Social Deck.
 We got to check it out on the first game of the season and we felt very fancy.
 There were also plenty of perks – not least of which was entering around the back of the stadium where the line was significantly shorter 😂

 Quick pause for a recap of the Social Deck.
 The view from this deck is INSANE, Y’ALL.
-You look directly over the field and the iconic Neyland sign for an Instagram dream.
-You also get private concessions and a bar dedicated to just people on the deck so again, the lines stay pretty manageable.
+You look directly over the field for an Instagram dream.
+You also get private concessions and bars so again, the lines stay pretty manageable.
 We did stand the whole time, but that just kept on our (literal) toes during the football portions.
 (Honestly, we’re here for the snacks and the marching band so we didn’t mind extra motivation to stay alert during the game itself 😂) Our very favorite part was watching the band form a Power T on the field.
 The cheerleaders, Smokey (again, that pup has endless energy), and the entire football team break through the T to enter the field and it. is. rad.
 Finally, right above the Social Deck is a brand new jumbotron to join the first.

 Finally here is some lingo/cheers we had to work to decipher 😂

 “I SAID IT’S GREAT – TO BE – A TENNESSEE VOL.”